RickJaimesDez/RickJaimesDez.github.io/_writeups/network-traffic-investigation.md

 - **Finding 6 – Endpoint Detection Triggered:**
 The exported payload triggered Microsoft Defender protections during hashing attempts on the host system, indicating the file was identified as malicious or potentially unwanted software.
 Further handling was conducted in a controlled analysis environment.

+- **Finding 7 – Threat Intelligence Correlation:**
+The observed domains and follow-up payload hash match publicly released indicators associated with malware distributed through cracked software campaigns.
+This external correlation increases confidence in the malicious assessment and supports the conclusion of staged payload delivery and command-and-control behavior.

 ---

 ## Indicators of Compromise (IOCs)